-Mr. Yan Tsz Yin (甄子賢), aged 45, the senior manager of the business development department of our Group.
+Mr. Yan Tsz Yin (甄子賢), aged 46, the senior manager of the business development department of our Group.
 Mr. Yan joined our Group in September 1999.
 He is responsible for managing our Group's business development and marketing functions.
 Mr. Yan graduated from the City Polytechnic of Hong Kong (currently the City University of Hong Kong) with a degree of Bachelor of Engineering majoring in Computer Engineering in December 1994.
-He has around 17 years of experience in the sales and marketing of IT products and services.
+He has around 18 years of experience in the sales and marketing of IT products and services.

-Mr. Szeto Sai Kit (司徒世傑), aged 33, the pre-sales service manager of the technology services department of our Group.
-Mr. Szeto joined our Group in February 2013.
-He leads our presales service team of the technology services department which is responsible for identifying the IT solutions that suit the needs of our customers, and preparing and presenting technical proposals together with our outside sales department and demonstrations of the IT solutions identified to our customers.
+Mr. Li Sui Wai, Soan (李歲偉), aged 55, the senior manager of the technology services department of our Group.
+Mr. Li joined our Group in January 2017.
+He leads our presales service team and project management team of the technology services department which is responsible for identifying the IT solutions that suit the needs of our customers, and preparing and presenting technical proposals together with our outside sales department and demonstrations of the IT solutions identified to our customers.
 He also leads our project management team of the technology services department to monitor and manage the project schedules and budget to achieve the project results.